Major Section: PROOF-CHECKER

 Major Section: PROOF-CHECKER-COMMANDS

-), remove the variables in vars
+If vars is not empty (i.e., not nil), remove the variables in vars

 from the current list of abbreviations, in the sense that each

-will no longer abbreviate a term.Note: The instruction fails if at least one of the arguments fails to be a variable that abbreviates a term.
+variable in vars will no longer abbreviate a term.Note: The instruction fails if at least one of the arguments fails to be a variable that abbreviates a term.

-See also the documentation for add-abbreviation
+See also the documentation for add-abbreviation, which contains a

-discussion of abbreviations in general, and show-abbreviations
+discussion of abbreviations in general, and show-abbreviations.

 repeat the given instruction until it ``fails''